johnbywater/dcbdb/README.md

 UmaDB stores data in a single paged file with fixed-size pages and an MVCC, copy-on-write update strategy.
 A small header node records the transaction sequence number (TSN), the next free PageID, and the roots for three B+ trees: the events tree (ordered by monotonically increasing Position), the tags tree (for tag-based indexing), and the free-lists tree (for reusable page IDs).
+Large event payloads are split across overflow pages and referenced from leaf records, while small payloads are stored inline in the events tree pages.

-Writers never mutate pages in place: they allocate new pages, write modified nodes, and on commit atomically publish a new header that points to the new roots; readers hold a TSN and can continue traversing the old roots safely.
-Large event payloads are split across overflow pages and referenced from leaf records, while small payloads are stored inline.
+Writers never mutate pages in place: they allocate new pages, write modified nodes, and on commit atomically publish a new header that points to the new roots.
+Readers hold a TSN and can continue traversing the old roots safely.

+Concurrent append requests are collected into batches and processed sequentially, using dirty pages, before flushing all changes to disk, after which individual responses to all client requests in the batch are sent.
+Concurrent read requests are streamed in batches, using a new reader for each batch, which allows pages to be reused quickly by avoiding hogging TSN for especially for subscription readers.

 This design yields crash-safe commits, concurrent readers without blocking, and efficient space reuse via the free-lists tree.

-The benchmark plot below shows total append operations per second for concurrent append operations, with each client writing one event per request.
+The benchmark plot below shows total append operations per second for concurrent append operations.
+Each client is writing one event per request.

 ![UmaDB benchmark](UmaDB-append-bench.png)

-The benchmark plot below shows total throughput across concurrent client read operations, with clients throttled to process events at around 10,000 events per second.
+The benchmark plot below shows total throughput across concurrent client read operations.
+Clients are throttled to process events at around 10,000 events per second.

 ![UmaDB benchmark](UmaDB-read-bench.png)

+The benchmark plots above were produced on an Apple MacBook Pro M4.

 ## Quick Start